 Computer Networking I provides a framework for understanding the why, where and how of the components of a personal computer and its operating system.
-Students learn the fundamentals of computer networking through the use of the CISCO CCNA Discovery 1 and 2 curriculums, which cover the range of small home networks through medium sized business networks.
+Students learn the fundamentals of computer networking through the use of the CISCO CCNA curriculum, which cover the range of small home networks through medium sized business networks.
 This course prepares students for the globally recognized CISCO CCENT certification.
-In addition, students develop skills related to cybersecurity and are prepared to continue to CCNA Discovery 3 and 4 to earn full CCNA certification.
+In addition, students develop skills related to cybersecurity and are prepared to continue to CCNA to earn full CCNA certification.
 (Cybersecurity Networking Academy)

-Computer Networking II G/T Grade 12
+Computer Networking II G/T